restcord/restcord/docs/_docs/Guild/Create Guild Ban.md

 ## Description

 Create a guild ban, and optionally delete previous messages sent by the banned user.
-Requires the &#039;BAN_MEMBERS&#039; permission.
+Requires the BAN_MEMBERS permission.
 Fires a Guild Ban Add Gateway event.

 ## Parameters